MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-service-sid.md

     GRANT ALTER ANY DATABASE TO [SCOM_HealthService];
     ```

+7. Make sure that Health Service on the target SQL Server on a Windows Server instance is running under the 'Local System' account.

 The NT AUTHORITY\SYSTEM account should be present as a SQL login and must not be disabled.
 This login must also be present and enabled for cluster nodes and Always On.